ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 Beyond the minimal capabilities required of helpers, leaders are generally required to:

-- Support the upload protocol and store client reports for a given Param instance, where each report maps uniquely to a single batch, and index this storage by batch durations;
+- Support the upload protocol and store reports; and
 - Track batch report size during each collect flow and request encrypted output shares from helpers.

-In addition, for each Param instance, leaders are required to:
+In addition, for each PPM task, leaders are required to:

 - Implement and store state for the form of inter- and intra-batch replay mitigation in {{anti-replay}}; and
-- Store helper state associated with a given Param batch.
+- Store helper state.

 ### Collector capabilities